ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-migration.markdown

 {NOTE: }

-* Databases can be migrated between any two instances of RavenDB - including between an on-premises server and a cloud server, and [between versions 3.x and 4.x of RavenDB](../migration/client-api/introduction).
+Databases can be migrated between any two instances of RavenDB, including migration between on-premises and cloud servers, and between [different RavenDB versions](../migration/client-api/introduction).

 * In this page
   * [Import From Live RavenDB instance](cloud-migration#import-from-live-ravendb-instance)
   * [Import From File](cloud-migration#import-from-file)